-The best treadmill isn't always the most expensive.
-For most users, finding the right home gym equipment means assessing three things: Your budget, your available space, and how you plan to use that equipment.
+The best treadmill for home use isn't always the most expensive.
+For most users, finding the right home gym equipment means assessing three things: your budget, your available space, and how you plan to use that equipment.

-For serious runners that plan to use the treadmill frequently and heavily, durability and impact-reduction take center stage.
-If you're training for a long, steep hike in the mountains or to run a hilly racecourse, a treadmill with extra incline/decline capability can help you prepare your body for that challenge.
+For serious runners that plan to use a treadmill frequently and heavily, durability and impact reduction take center stage.
+If you're training for a long, steep hike in the mountains or running a hilly racecourse, a treadmill with extra incline/decline capability can help you prepare your body for that challenge.
 If you find yourself easily bored, interactive features become key.

-And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are key features to look out for.
+And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are the essential key features to consider.

 We chose the NordicTrack Commercial 1750 as the best all-around treadmill because it offers an unbeatable mix of award-winning features and builds quality, all at a very reasonable price.

 This treadmill's max speed (12 mph), incline/decline capability (-3% decline to 15% incline), and relatively spacious 22"x60" belt size make it a fantastic, capable training machine for almost everybody, including serious runners.
 It consistently feels sturdy and stable underfoot, even at a run.

 In terms of usability, the NordicTrack Commercial 1750 has two very desirable features: a 10" HD touchscreen and a free, one-year subscription to iFit Coach — an interactive training program that allows you to access numerous interactive, video-rich features.
 Perhaps the most impressive is the live, trainer-led workouts, during which the trainer can adjust your treadmill's speed and incline for you remotely.